mottaquikarim/JavaScriptDevelopmentRemote/Lecture_3/README.md

 ## Eligibility Check Exercise

----
+-

-Working in repl.it, write a function that outputs a message based on a user's age.
-Please **work in groups** of 2-3.
+Create a blank webpage, load an **app.js** file and write a function that outputs a message based on a user's age.

 -